block post (signal box) simulator

 (If you prefer this page in plain English, click here)

-This simulator recreates absolute block working, using real block instruments.
-It is programmed to replay interactively a section of a signal box register - all the way from the train being offered from the box in rear, to getting 2-1 'train out of section' from the box in advance.
-It is easy to reprogram it to do a different section of register.
+It is programmed to replay interactively a section of a train register - all the way from the train being offered from the box in rear, to getting 2-1 'train out of section' from the box in advance.

 In order to 'see' the trains, it is connected to an illuminated diagram, or track circuit indicators.
 I'm afraid you'll have to imagine the tail lamps!

 I've had it working with a variety of three-wire, three-position block instruments - LNWR Fletchers, Tyers permissive, LNER black box and GCR-type pegger and non pegger.
-In addition, block controls - such as Welwyn control - have been implemented with some of these instruments.